diverso-lab/uvlhub-docs/rosemary_cli/using_rosemary.md

 First, make sure your Docker environment is running.
 Then, access the `web_app_container` using the following command:

 ```
-docker exec -it web_app_container /bin/sh
+docker exec -it web_app_container /bin/bash
 ```

-In the terminal, you should see the prefix `/app #`.
 You are now ready to use Rosemary's commands.

 ## Using Rosemary in Vagrant environment